rentzsch/mogenerator/README.markdown

 Want more detail?
 John Blanco has authored a [detailed writeup about mogenerator](http://raptureinvenice.com/getting-started-with-mogenerator/).

-# About this fork

-This is an experimental fork of `mogenerator` that compiles Xcode 4+ style model files internally instead of relying on `xcrun` to compile the model.
-The compilation process uses category files located in the `momcom` directory, which were developed for [momcom](https://github.com/atomicbird/momcom).

 ## Using mogenerator

 Senseful wrote up a [nice summary of mogenerator's command-line options](http://stackoverflow.com/questions/3589247/how-do-the-mogenerator-parameters-work-which-can-i-send-via-xcode).